stackblogger/awake-on-load/CONTRIBUTING.md

 - [ ] Documentation is updated if needed
 - [ ] PR description clearly explains the changes

-## Issue Reporting
+## Issue Report

-When reporting issues, please include:
+When you report an issue, please include

 - Triggy version
 - Node.js version